Badagry

-Badagry, also spelled Badagri, (Gun: Gbagli) is a coastal town and Local Government Area (LGA) in the Badagry Division of Lagos State, Nigeria.
+Badagry, also spelled Badagri, (Gun: Gbagli) is a coastal city and Local Government Area (LGA) in the Badagry Division of Lagos State, Nigeria.
 It is quite close to the city of Lagos, and located on the north bank of Porto Novo Creek, an inland waterway that connects Lagos (Nigeria's largest city and economic capital) to the Beninese capital of Porto-Novo.
 The same route connects Lagos, Ilaro, and Porto-Novo, and shares a border with the Republic of Benin.
 As of the preliminary 2006 census results, the municipality had a population of 241,093.

 Serving as a lagoon and an Atlantic port, Badagry emerged as a commercial center on the West African coast between 1736 and 1851.
 Its connecting and navigable lakes, creeks and inland lagoons acted as a means to facilitate trade and as a security bar for residents.
 During the Trans-Atlantic slave trade, the town was a middleman between European traders on the coast and traders from the hinterland.

 Geography

 Badagry is situated on the south-west coast of Nigeria, bordered by the Gulf of Guinea to the south.
 It is located 43 miles (69 km) southwest of Lagos and 14 miles (23 km) east of Seme, a border town in Benin Republic.
 Like Lagos Island, it is on the bank of inland lagoons, a system of creeks, waterways that are navigable to Lagos and Porto Novo.
 The distance between the lagoon and the ocean varies along the coast, in Badagry, the distance is about a mile.
-The depth of the lagoon varies according to the season, from highs of 3 meters to lows of a meter.
+The depth of the lagoon varies according to the season, from highs of 3 m to lows of a 1 m.
 The lagoons have a diverse fish population that includes bonga, croaker, longfin pompano, tilapia and catfish.
 The lagoon consists of brackish and freshwater with seasonal variability; west of Badagry, Yewa River provides water inflow to the lagoon.